 Operations Dashboard consumes ArcGIS Online service credits when the operation view uses premium services.
 For example, if the map uses ArcGIS Online routing capabilities, or feature services and tiled map services hosted in ArcGIS Online, credits are consumed.
 If the map is using on-premises ArcGIS Server services, no credits are consumed.

-The Operations Dashboard for ArcGIS team would love to hear from you.
-If you have feedback or inquiries, email Dashboard4ArcGIS@esri.com.
+The Operations Dashboard for ArcGIS team would love to hear from you about the app.
+If you have feedback or inquiries, send an email to Dashboard4ArcGIS@esri.com.
+You can also provide feedback within the Operations Dashboard for ArcGIS GeoNet community page.